fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 -   **Fetch-Then-Render**: we start fetching first and render only after its completion.
 -   **Render-as-You-Fetch**: we start fetching, and then, _not necessarily after its completion_, we render.
 In a sense, **Fetch-Then-Render** is a special case of **Render-as-You-Fetch**.

-It goes without saying that fetching strategies can differ between client and server environments, and even between different application parts.
+It goes without saying that the fetching methods can differ between client and server environments, and even between different application parts.
 For instance, consider how [Apollo](https://www.apollographql.com/) works.

 On server side, if we use [`getDataFromTree`](https://www.apollographql.com/docs/react/api/react/ssr/#getdatafromtree), we get **Fetch-on-Render**, because we render the app to trigger fetching.
 Or we can use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) instead and get either **Fetch-Then-Render** or **Render-as-You-Fetch**, depending on when we start render.

 On client side, we get **Fetch-on-Render** by default, because that's how the [`useQuery`](https://www.apollographql.com/docs/react/api/react/hooks/#usequery) hook works.
 We can also use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) and essentially get **Render-as-You-Fetch**.

+Finally, on client side, we can delay the initial app render until [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) is complete to get **Fetch-Then-Render**, but it's likely not a very good idea.

-Finally, on client side, we can move all page queries to the page component and render the page content only when all data arrives.
-This way, the page content will effectively use the **Fetch-Then-Render** method (though the page component itself will use either **Fetch-on-Render** or **Render-as-You-Fetch**).
-Sure enough, we can also use [Prefetching](https://www.apollographql.com/docs/react/performance/performance/#prefetching-data) and delay the initial app render to get pure **Fetch-Then-Render**, but it's not very useful.
+In fact, we can mix the fetching methods.
+For instance, on client side, we can move all page queries to the page component and render the page content only when all data arrives.
+This way, the page content will effectively use the **Fetch-Then-Render** method, though the page component itself will use either **Fetch-on-Render** or **Render-as-You-Fetch**.

+Throughout the article, we will focus on "pure" forms of the fetching methods.

 ## Show me the code!